 My Favorite Teacher’s Favorite Cough Drops

 She had a cough drop in her mouth all day long.
-I’m sure it kept her vocal cords lubricated so she talked all day long.
+I’m sure it kept her vocal cords lubricated so she could talk all day long.
 Not one day during the whole school year did I ever see her desk without a box of Luden’s cough drops on it.

 Her Scary Husband, Bert

 Her husband Bert was my barber.
 Bert had the old-fashioned barber shop with the lighted pole on the outside of his shop.
 For some reason, Bert scared me.
 I experienced him as a threatening presence.
 He dressed like a doctor, always wearing a white coat.
 It was waist length but he looked to me like a doctor.
 He wore glasses with his hair always perfect and he had a serious disposition.
 And, I need to say, he rarely smiled.
 All of the traits of a doctor in my experience at the time.
 Bert had a gruff way of communicating not only to me but my mother.
 I always thought it was strange he would call my mother, “Gannon,” rather than by her first name.
 I would have expected that if she were a he, but obviously she wasn’t.

 My mother had to bribe me to go to the barber.
 I would find every excuse in the book to avoid going to see Bert the Barber.
 Bert was always kind of rough when he cut my hair and I always thought he was going to cut off my ear and not feel very badly about it if he did.
 He would take his combs out of that tall glass container filled with blue water which was supposedly a disinfectant.
 After spraying my hair with water, he would take that comb and roughly straighten my hair in order to cut it as if I had a bowl on my head.
 I think you get the picture.